siemens/ix/packages/documentation/docs/controls/buttons/_button_styleguide.md

 ![Overview](https://www.figma.com/design/wEptRgAezDU1z80Cn3eZ0o/iX-Pattern-Illustrations?type=design&node-id=1097-5037&mode=design&t=KAxDgJoFX436Uk0b-11)

-1. Button label
+1. Label
-2. Button icon
+2. Icon

 ## Variants

-- **Primary button:** In our applications, we most often use the primary button variant.
+- **Primary:** The primary button variant has a solid background in the primary color.
+We typically use primary buttons for the most important or most-likely next action within the user interface.
-- **Secondary button:** The secondary button variant has a grayscale appearance to distinguish it from the primary button.
+- **Secondary:** The secondary button variant has a transparent background in the secondary color.
+We typically use secondary buttons for standard actions that need to be easily recognizable or for actions supporting the default (primary) action.
-- **Danger button:** We use the danger button variant to emphasize particularly dangerous, destructive or critical actions that cannot easily be undone.
-Consider this especially in confirmation dialogs.
+- **Danger:** The danger button variant has a red background and is used for destructive or critical actions like "delete" or "remove", especially in confirmation dialogs.
+We typically use the danger button for actions that are irreversible or have a significant impact on the user’s data or the application state.
+- **Ghost :** The ghost button variant has a transparent background and a border in the primary color.
+We typically use ghost buttons for actions that are not part of the core user journey but serve specialized or conditional purposes.
+- **Outline**: All Button variants have also an outline variant.
+The outline variant has a transparent background and a border in the corresponding color.
+This variant is used when the button needs to be more subtle or when it is placed on a dark background.

 **Note:** Please be aware that the terms *primary* and *secondary* are not used in accordance to common UX terminology for primary, secondary and ghost button.

 ## Options
-- **Default:** Use for the most important or most-likely next action within the user interface.
-These are typically actions that advance the user through a process, such as "Submit", "Save" or "Add".
-We use these sparingly and recommend only one per layout.
-These are typically called *primary* buttons in UX.
-- **Outline:** Use for standard actions that need to be easily recognizable or for actions supporting the default (primary) action.
-These could include actions like "Cancel", "Reset" or "Advanced Options".
-These are typically called *secondary* buttons in UX.
-- **Ghost:** Use for actions that are typically not part of the core user journey but serve specialized or conditional purposes.
-Tertiary buttons can represent actions such as "Advanced settings", "More options", "Help" or "Customize".
-They may also be used for conditional actions like "Change preferences" or "View details".
-- **Icon:** Icons can also be displayed with button labels.
-- **Disabled:** Buttons can be disabled (see also button states).
-- **Loading:** A loading spinner is displayed on the button.
-The spinner replaces an icon when available.
+- **Label**: The label is the text displayed on the button.
+We typically use short, descriptive labels that clearly communicate the action the button triggers.
+- **Icon:** An icon can be displayed on the button.
+We typically use icons to support the label and make the button more easy to discover by the user.
+The icon should be widely known for representing the action or function among your users.
 - **Type:** A submit button is available.
 Submit buttons are typically used in forms and trigger a submit event.
 Apply this type to make a submit button more accessible.

 ## Behavior in context